Alcohol-Medication Interactions: Potentially Dangerous Mixes

 - People aged 65 and older are at particularly high risk for harm, due in part to age-related changes in their physiology and in part to their increasing use of medications that could interact with alcohol.

-- The potential for harmful medication-alcohol interactions is a compelling reason for healthcare professionals to talk with their patients about their alcohol use when prescribing medications.
+- The potential for harmful medication-alcohol interactions is a compelling reason for healthcare professionals to talk with patients about their alcohol use when prescribing medications.

 Fortunately, educating patients about the risks of combining medications with alcohol may help them avoid negative outcomes.
 Here, we describe briefly how alcohol and medications can interact, and we provide a few examples of common medications that could interact negatively with alcohol.
 We provide links to resources to help you mitigate these risks, including a consensus-developed list of potentially serious alcohol-medication interactions in older adults.

-A note on drinking level terms in this Core article: Binge drinking brings a person’s blood alcohol concentration to 0.08 percent or more, which typically happens if a woman has 4 or more drinks, or a man has 5 or more drinks, within about 2 hours.
+A note on drinking level terms in this Core article: Binge drinking brings a person’s blood alcohol concentration to 0.08% or more, which typically happens if a woman has 4 or more drinks, or a man has 5 or more drinks, within about 2 hours.
 Heavy drinking includes binge drinking and has been defined for women as 4 or more drinks on any day or 8 or more per week, and for men as 5 or more drinks on any day or 15 or more per week.

 Types of alcohol-medication interactions